 Private Pay: Patient identified as having no insurance coverage, including disease specific or defined benefit plans which are not considered health insurance benefit plans or who elects to opt out of their insurance coverage for specific services/events.

 Transplant Services: Medical services provided to patients for either solid organ or stem cell transplantation.

-Underinsured: Insured patients who receive Eligible Health Care Services that are determined to be non-covered services or have limited benefit coverage by the insurance provider.
-This does not apply to disease specific or defined benefit plans, which are not considered health insurance coverage.
+Underinsured: Insured patients who receive Eligible Health Care Services that are determined to be noncovered services or have limited benefit coverage by the insurance provider.
+This includes patients with health care sharing ministries as defined in the Affordable Care Act.
+This does not apply to disease specific or defined benefit plans as these are not considered health care insurance coverage plans.

 Uninsured: Patients identified as having no insurance coverage.
 This does not include those patients with faith-based plans as identified by the Affordable Care Act

 Uninsured Discount: A discount on charges for medical services for patients identified as uninsured.
 The Uninsured Discount is determined annually based upon the Look-Back Method by determining the average discount provided by VUMC hospitals to Medicare fee-for-service and private health insurers.